 Weight: 1,200 pounds

-The XV1 is crafted with aircraft grade aluminum, making it durable in extreme climates.
-Every trailer, even different models, are backed by a 10-year factory warranty.
+The XV1 off-road camper trailer is crafted with aircraft-grade aluminum, making it durable in extreme climates.
+Every trailer, even different models, is backed by a 10-year factory warranty.
 Each one is made in the USA and is designed with military engineering basics.